openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## ISO mobile Driving Licence (mDL)

-This section illustrates how a mobile driving licence (mDL) credential expressed using a data model and data sets defined in ISO/IEC 18013-5:2021 specification [@!ISO.18013-5] can be presented from the End-User's device directly to the RP using [@!SIOPv2] and [@!OIDC4VP].
+This section illustrates how a mobile driving licence (mDL) credential expressed using a data model and data sets defined in ISO/IEC 18013-5:2021 specification [@!ISO.18013-5] can be presented from the End-User's device directly to the RP using [@!SIOPv2] and this specification.

 To request an ISO/IEC 18013-5:2021 mDL, following identifiers for credentials are used for the purposes of this example: